danspielman/IJuliaTimeMachine.jl/README.md

 * The Time Machine only saves variables that can be copied with deepcopy.
 In particular, it does not save functions.
 It would be nice to add a way to copy functions.

-* The way that we copy and rename variables is a little crude, and relies on a poor understanding of Julia Exprs.
-It should be cleaned up.
-It might make mistakes.
+* The use of Julia macros in this code is a little crude.
+It should probably be cleaned up.

-* can_copy returns false on IJulia.Out, and probably should on past
-* so, do not store Out or past .

 # To do

-* do not store Out in past.  and, maybe don't even put it in ans?  not sure.
-* use a queue to move our generated out items to IJulia's out items, make it a preexecution hook.
+Please take on one of these tasks!

-* bad examples are things that point to themselves.  they will break `can_copy` causing a stack overflow.  need to fix that.  examples like `x = []; push!(x,x)`
+* Fix `can_copy` so that it doesn't break on examples like `x = []; push!(x,x)`.

-* need to break error if just look at Out ... not sure why the error, but some sort of loop happens.
-* maybe keep our output in TMOut.
-And, could just redirect Julia's out ptr to ours. depends on when it is set.
-* maybe we could use a precell hook to check if Outs need to be cleaned up.
-* we could have a queue of those that need fixing - and are put into the queue when the jobs finish.
-* Or, can I disable IJulia's store history?

-* in execute request, it stores history, then runs preexecute, then code, then store output, then postexecute.
-So, preexecute could turn off store history, and postexecute could turn it back on, allowing us to do the storage into out.
-We would store result / ans, just like Julia does?
-But, make it locking. except that store history is not a variable we can change.  it is local.

-* put in some locks

-* could give it a save option

-* Fix: output from printlns appears all over, and can not control that.
+  (look at the code for deepcopy to see how to fix it)

+* Fix any other bug listed above.

+* The saving of the past is a inefficient right now in that it copies all variables at all times.
+Implement something that only makes copies of new variables, and just gives pointers to old ones (using a hash).

-* add an option to declare a variable not for copy, so we don't mess with big data.
+* add an option to declare a variable not for copy, so we don't make many copies of big data items.

 * Come up with better names for all the routines in the interface.

 * Find a way to copy and save functions (maybe using IRtools)

-* Find a way to capture the output (sent to stdout) of spawned processes.

 * Create a GUI to keep track of which spawned processes are running, and which have finished.

-* The saving of the past is a little inefficient right now in that it copies all variables at all times.
-Implement something that only makes copies of new variables (using a hash).
+* Think of what other features this needs.

+* Improve the documentation so we can release it to the public.